9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 Only a small portion of the ruins of Ek Balam have been excavated

-Relatively new on the tourist radar, the Ek Balam ruins are found about 19 miles north of the city of Valladolid, in the middle of the Yucatan Peninsula.
+Still relatively new on the tourist radar, the Ek Balam ruins are found about 19 miles north of Valladolid, right in the heart of the Yucatan Peninsula.
 (The name “Ek Balam” means “the black jaguar.”)

 8) Calakmul ruins

-You want off-the-beaten-path?
+You want really off-the-beaten-path?
 Check out the Mayan monuments at Calakmul!

 9) Mayapan ruins